kaohenry9287/CSYE6230_CreateOS/README.md

 ## Introduction

 LightOS-rs is a Unix-like operating system based on a monolithic architecture for educational purposes.
-It is developed for the course [CSYE6230: Operating Systems][acsos] at Northeastern University and includes a modified hypervisor that simplifies the boot process to increase the intelligibility of the OS.
+It is developed for the course "CSYE6230: Operating Systems" at Northeastern University and includes a modified hypervisor that simplifies the boot process to increase the intelligibility of the OS.

 Here are the 4 main function of this OS: